KBNLresearch/iromlab/doc/userGuide.md

 ## Process more discs

 In order to process additional discs, simply repeat the steps from the previous section for each disc.
-For multi-volume PPNs you can use the *Use previous* and *Increase previous* buttons:

-* The *Use previous* button next to the *PPN* widget lets you re-use the PPN value from the previous disc.
-* Likewise, the *Increase previous* button next to the *Volume number* widget increases the previously entered volume number by 1.
+For multi-volume PPNs you can use the *Use previous* button.
+After pressing it, you will see the most recently submitted *PPN* in the *PPN* entry widget, and the *Volume number* widget increases the previously entered value by 1.

 You can add new discs while the Nimbie is busy processing a disc; in fact you can keep adding discs until the disc loader is full (which is at 30 discs by default, and 100 if the extension rods are used).
 For each disc, Iromlab creates a *job file* that contains the fields that were entered by the operator (PPN, volume number, carrier type).
 The job file is then placed in a ["first in first out"](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)) (FIFO)  queue.
 The job files are physically written to the *jobs* directory inside the batch.

 **Important:** you should *never* modify any of the files inside the *jobs* folder in *any* way.
 This includes opening them in a text editor and re-saving them.
 This is because Iromlab uses the timestamps of the job files (their creation times) to establish the processing order.
 Modifying a job file will change its timestamp, and mess up the processing order as a result.